 - String upgrade if needed for advanced shooters

 A traditional takedown is barebow of high quality.
 It is only available as a 60″ AMO.
-Thats why it has a smaller score than the other bows.
-The bow comes with a 3 year warranty from the manufacture wich is great.
+That’s why it has a smaller score than the other bows.
+The bow comes with a 3-year warranty from the manufacturer, which is great.

 Pros